 Create ER Entities

-3. The relationship is now created.
-Foreign keys would be automatically added depending on the relationship type.
+3. The relationship is created, and Foreign keys are automatically generated based on the relationship type.

 Create Relationship